Best Adjustable Beds of 2023: Reviews and Buyer’s Guide

-Obstructive sleep apnea (OSA) occurs when your airway closes while you sleep, causing you to periodically wake up for air.
+Obstructive sleep apnea (OSA) occurs when your airway narrows while you sleep, causing you to periodically wake up for air.
 Long-term OSA can lead to chronic daytime fatigue and even heart disease.
-Elevating the head can help open the airway and eliminate symptoms of OSA, helping you get restful sleep.
+Elevating the head can help open the airway and minimize symptoms of OSA, helping you get restful sleep.

-If you share the bed with a partner who tends to snore, inclining the head of the mattress will open their airway more and put an end to their snoring— helping you both get better sleep.
+If you share the bed with a partner who tends to snore, inclining the head of the mattress can open their airway more and may even put an end to their snoring— helping you both get better sleep.

 Chronic pain, whether it be hip, neck, or back pain, affects millions of people.
 If you’re one of the many who are commonly plagued with discomfort, an adjustable base can be your ticket to feeling better.
 Pain is often the result of incorrect weight dispersal, pressure points, and extra stress on your spine.
 Adjustable beds can ease pressure on your joints and spine with the head articulation feature.
 Adjusting these beds to Zero-Gravity Position can also ease stress on your spine and reduce pressure points.

 Arthritis is the inflammation of the joints.
 Adjustable beds can ease discomfort caused from arthritis by evenly distributing your weight across the bed and relieving pressure on your joints.
 These beds are also easier to get in and out of because you have the ability to adjust the head and feet to the best angle to lift yourself out of the mattress.

 Ever had a swollen extremity and been told to keep it elevated?
 Having the freedom to adjust the angle of your head and feet can help reduce swelling and discomfort wherever you may be experiencing it.
 Commonly, individuals experience edema— the accumulation of fluid within the tissues associated with swelling.
 Keeping your feet elevated on one of these bases can help rid the symptoms of edema.